altgans/altgans.github.io/src/posts/neovim-setup.md

 end | sort
 ```

 Here the output.
 Note: I removed the .git endings manually.

+Press `gx` on a link to open it in the browser.

 ```fish
 auto-save.nvim	https://github.com/okuuva/auto-save.nvim